0xgh057r3c0n/ClonePhish/README.md

 # ClonePhish

-`ClonePhish` is a Python tool for cloning websites and setting up a local phishing server.
-It clones a specified website, modifies it to collect credentials and system information, and serves it locally to capture data from visitors.
+`ClonePhish` is a Python tool designed to clone websites and host them locally for phishing and security research purposes.
+This tool can capture system information and user inputs, logging them for analysis.

+**Note:** This tool should only be used in a legal and ethical manner.
+Ensure you have explicit permission to test any website with this tool.

 ## Features

-- **Website Cloning:** Fetches and saves the HTML of a given website.
-- **Phishing Capabilities:** Alters forms to submit data to the local server.
+- Clone a website and serve it locally.
-- **System Information Collection:** Collects user system information such as User-Agent, screen resolution, timezone, and language.
+- Capture and log system information (e.g., User-Agent, screen resolution).
-- **Credential Logging:** Captures and logs credentials submitted via the cloned forms.
+- Log user input fields (e.g., email, password) from the cloned forms.
-- **IP Address Logging:** Logs the IP address of visitors.
+- Redirect users to the original website after form submission.

-## Requirements
+## Prerequisites

 - Python 3.x
 - Required Python packages: `requests`, `beautifulsoup4`, `colorama`